 Discounts are used extensively in loyalty and member engagement programs by providing members with offers which are not accessible to non-members (exclusivity).

-In exploring discount programs, five design variations are considered: basic, delayed, tiered, bundled, and third-party.
+In exploring discount programs, five design variations of this loyalty program strategy are considered: basic, delayed, tiered, bundled, and third-party.

 Access to discount programs is normally free, however some companies may charge a subscription fee.